-Cotopaxi today is small, unincorporated village located on the banks of the Arkansas River.
-It was given its unusual name by Henry Thomas, a nineteenth-century prospector whose contemporaries called him "Gold Tom."
-When Thomas arrived in this area of the Upper Arkansas Valley around 1872, he was particularly impressed by one of the valleys.
-He felt that it closely resembled an area of northern Ecuador, where he had once prospected for gold.
-The dominant feature of this Andean region was a volcano called Cotopaxi, so Thomas gave this area of Colorado the same name.
+Cotopaxi today is a small, unincorporated village located on the banks of the Arkansas River.
+It was given its unusual name by Henry Thomas, a nineteenth century prospector who was called "Gold Tom" by his contemporaries.
+When Thomas arrived in this area of the Upper Arkansas Valley in about 1872, he was particularly struck by one of the valleys.
+He felt that it closely resembled an area of northern Ecuador where he had once prospected for gold.
+The dominant feature of this Andean region was a volcano called "Cotopaxi," so Thomas gave this area of Colorado the same name.